TajaKuzman/Genre-Datasets-Comparison/README.md

 2. Applying prediction to other datasets:
     * predict FTD on Sl-GINCO and MT_GINCO
     * predict FTD on CORE
-    * predict MT-GINCO on FTD and CORE
+    * predict MT-GINCO (downcast) on FTD and CORE
-    * predict SL-GINCO on FTD and CORE
+    * predict SL-GINCO (downcast) on FTD and CORE
     * predict CORE-main on SL-GINCO, MT-GINCO and FTD
     * predict CORE-sub on SL-GINCO, MT-GINCO and FTD

     Comparison between the prediction of FTDs on Slovene and MT text shows that mostly there is not a big difference between prediction on Slovene or English text.
 Only in 23% instances, there is a difference between the FTD labels predicted on SL and MT text.
 This indicates that prediction of genre seems to be easily cross-lingual.
 However, it also depends on genres.
 On some labels, the predictions are worse on MT (Promotion labels), on some it is better (News: 0.24 more correctly predicted instances of News).

+    The comparison showed that the main CORE categories are not well connected to the FTD categories.
+The only main CORE category where a majority of instances are identified with a corresponding FTD label, is 'How-To/Instructional' ('A7 (instruction)': 0.713).
+Some CORE main categories could be described by a combination of FTD categories: 'Interactive Discussion' (forum): 'A1 (argumentative)' + 'A11 (personal)', Opinion': 'A1 (argumentative)' + 'A17 (review)' .
+Most CORE main labels are predicted with multiple FTD labels where no corresponding label has the majority.

     For more details, see [Comparison of labels based on cross-dataset prediction](#comparison-of-labels-based-on-cross-dataset-prediction)